-2.7 Program of Study
+4.6 Program of Study

 The following chart list the courses students will take and the order and times they should enroll in the courses.
 Students are notified that this curriculum guide is a planning document.
-It is not a substitute for regular consultation with their faculty advisor.
+It is not a substitute for regular consultation of their DCP or with their faculty advisor.
 This guide is subject to change.
 Use this guide for course planning and for discussions with your faculty/academic advisor when you set up your course of study.

-M.A. in Clinical Mental Health Counseling: Residential (60 hours)
+M.A. in Clinical Mental Health Counseling (LUO)